natyusha/ShokoRelay.bundle/README.md

 ShokoRelay.bundle
 ====================
 This is a Plex library metadata agent/scanner written to work with anything listed on AniDB.
 All you need to get started is [Shoko](https://shokoanime.com/) and Plex Media Server.
-Unlike the original metadata bundle for Shoko this one does not include a movie scanner and is intended to work with series of all types within a single 'TV Shows' library.
+Unlike the original metadata bundle for Shoko this one does not include a movie scanner and is intended to work with series of all types within a single "TV Shows" library.

 ### Installation
 - Unzip [this repository](https://github.com/natyusha/ShokoRelay.bundle/archive/refs/heads/master.zip) into `\Plex Media Server\Plug-ins`